Grapie13/typescript-bootstrap/README.md

 # TypeScript Bootstrap

-A template for use in my future private projects.
+A template for use in my future personal projects.